-If you’re looking to celebrate the summer with an ice cream crawl (yep, like a pub crawl but with ice cream), there’s no better place to do it in London than Soho and Covent Garden.
+If you’re looking to celebrate the summer with an ice cream and gelato crawl (yep, like a pub crawl but with ice cream and gelato), there’s no better place to do it in London than Soho and Covent Garden.

 Not only are there a ton of ice cream shops within a short walk of each other, they’re also delicious and unique from each other.
 These are on the opposite spectrum from a vanilla ice cream cone.

 Here are the best ice creams in Soho